 A regular kid swimming in the sea of hip hop, Pittsburgh’s MAC MILLER has found something he cares about.
 The playground rhymes aren’t revolutionary, but they’re original.
 The indie path isn’t unique, but it’s helping him grow.
-A day after his first gig north of the border, the recent high school graduate discussed his influences and why his youth overshadows typical stereotypes.
+A day after his first gig north of the border, the recent high school graduate discussed his various influences and why his youth overshadows your typical stereotypes.

 Can rapping be considered a hobby?